giellalt/giellalt.github.io/MaturityClassification.md

 - several error detection rules with suggestions
 - systematic work on classes of errors relevant for the language community
+- the targeted errors are captured and corrected with a precision of at least 60%

 ### Production ![Maturity: Production](https://img.shields.io/badge/Maturity-Production-rightgreen.svg)